-As a motivational speaker and Virtual Coach, Kia Wells believes it’s important to surround herself with positive energy.
+As a motivational speaker, Kia Wells believes it’s important to surround herself with positive energy.
 One of those sources is her own mother.

 “My mother is a very positive person,” she shared.
 “If I come to her with a problem, she gives me sound advice… She teaches me to never give up — regardless of the situation.”